SuperFabius/A250220_DEVEL/Examples/README.md

 In this folder there are two source (assembler) examples using IRQ:

-testEchoIRQ.asm:      uses IRQ vector 33 to read a char from the virtial serial port
+**testEchoIRQ.asm:**      uses IRQ vector 33 to read a char from the virtual serial port

-testEchoBlinkIRQ.asm: uses IRQ vector 33 to read a char from the virtial serial port and IRQ vector 34 for the system tick tiner (100ms) to blink the User led.
+**testEchoBlinkIRQ.asm:** uses IRQ vector 33 to read a char from the virtial serial port and IRQ vector 34 for the system tick tiner (100ms) to blink the User led.

 The executable .HEX files (Intel-Hex) are provided too.